This goes way beyond the foxes guarding the hen house

 The Daily Beast last month examined the extent to which former industry officials have become regulators of their former industries:

 Nearly a year since he won election, the president has turned federal agencies over to the private industries that they regulate.
-And he has done so to a degree that ethics groups say they have never . . .
+And he has done so to a degree that ethics . . .

 Three more foxes for the hen house